 We follow the Waste Disposal Ordinance (Cap.
-354 of the Laws of Hong Kong) and related regulations to identify and classify hazardous waste^(Note), establish designated storage areas, and appoint responsible property and technical staff to manage.
-Due to our business nature, we did not generate no significant hazardous waste during our course of business.
-Moreover, the major non-hazardous waste generated by our operations was mostly waste paper resulting from administrative work, which we consider to be insignificant as we implemented policies encouraging our employees to go paperless and recycle used paper where possible.
-In view of the above, no data regarding hazardous and non-hazardous waste were recorded during the Reporting Period.
+354 of the Laws of Hong Kong) and related regulations to identify and classify hazardous waste (Note).
+Due to our business nature, we do not generate significant hazardous waste during our course of business.
+Moreover, the non-hazardous generated by our operations was mostly waste paper resulting from administrative work, which we consider to be insignificant as we have implemented policies to encourage our employees to go paperless and recycle used paper where possible.
+Therefore, no data regarding hazardous and non-hazardous waste were recorded during the Reporting Period.

-In spite of this, we strive to minimise the environmental impacts by minimising the generation waste.
-We have implemented a variety of waste reduction measures such as using reusable glass cups in conference rooms and reception rooms to reduce paper cups consumption and encouraging our employees to reuse reusable resources such as envelopes and bags.
+In spite of this, we strive to minimise the environmental impacts by minimising waste generation.
+We have implemented a variety of waste reduction measures such as using reusable glass cups in conference rooms and reception rooms to reduce paper cups consumption and encouraging our employees to reuse envelopes and plastic bags.
+We have also places various resource recycling bins in our hotel-serviced villas and apartments in mainland China to facilitate tenants to recycle recyclable waste.

 Note: hazardous waste is classified into chemical waste (Cap.
 354C. of the Laws of Hong Kong), clinical waste (Cap.
 354, Cap.
 354O of the Laws of Hong Kong, and various pieces of additional legislation) and hazardous chemicals (Cap.
-595 of the Laws of Hong Kong).
+595 of the Laws of Hong Kong)